-- On 6th October 2019, the Group acquired the remaining 49.9% shares Nakilat Marine of (previously OSG Corporation Nakilat Corporation ("OSG") for a consideration of QR 447,908 thousand.
-The acquisition of OSG was achieved in stages and management had accounted for the acquisition as a step acquisition in accordance with IFRS 3 "Business Combination". - The accounting for this transaction is complex due to the significant judgment and estimates that are required to determine the values of the consideration transferred and the identification and measurement of the fair values of the assets acquired and liabilities assumed. - Due to the size and complexity of the acquisition, we have considered this to be a key audit matter.
+- On 6th October 2019, the Group acquired the remaining 49.9% shares of Nakilat Maritime Corporation (previously OSG Nakilat Corporation ("OSG") for a consideration of QR 447,908 thousand.
+The acquisition of OSG was achieved in stages and management had accounted for the acquisition as a step acquisition in accordance with IFRS 3 "Business Combination". - The accounting for this transaction is complex due to the significant judgment and estimates that are required to determine the values of the consideration transferred and the identification and measurement of the fair values of the assets acquired and liabilities assumed. - Due to the size and complexity of the acquisition, we have considered this to be a key audit matter